nginx/unit-docs/source/configuration.rst

           }
       }

-   This uses IPv4-based matching with wildcards and ranges.
+   This uses IPv6-based matching with wildcards and ranges:

    .. code-block:: json